asafonovb2c/Transactional-Outbox-for-Spring-Applications/README.md

 ## How does it work?

-When this library is injected, it creates a schema named 'outbox' and a table 'outbox.event 'in the database to store events.
+The concept is quite simple: save events to a database and then process them asynchronously.
+This approach involves storing events and handling them in the background without blocking the main application flow.

-You can find sql migrations in (V1__init.sql)
+Upon initialization, the library automatically sets up a database schema named 'outbox' and within it, a table named 'outbox.event' to store these events.
+The SQL migrations for this setup can be found in the file named 'V1__init.sql'.

-When the service starts, a scheduler is created for each class that implements the OutboxEventHandleStrategy<T extends OutboxEventDto> interface.
+When the Spring application launches, it configures a scheduler for each class that implements the OutboxEventHandleStrategy interface.
+For each type of OutboxEventHandleStrategy that is required to process these events, an independent thread pool is created.
+This design ensures that the processing of different event types can be managed efficiently and without contention, allowing for parallel execution and better scalability.

-Each scheduler periodically checks the outbox.event table for events of a specified type (OutboxEventType.name()) and processes them using the logic defined in the OutboxEventHandleStrategy<T>.handleEvent(@NotNull T eventDto) method.
+These schedulers regularly inspect the 'outbox.event' table for specific types of events, identified by 'OutboxEventType.name()', and process them according to the logic defined in the 'OutboxEventHandleStrategy.handleEvent(@NotNull T eventDto)' method.

 ### Event Processing Outcomes